-Clickers (otherwise known as Personal/Audience Response Systems or Electronic Voting Systems) are a method by which students can respond to questions posed by the lecturer providing anonymity to the student amongst their peers.
-Think... 'ask the audience' in Who Wants to be a Millionaire!
+Also known as Personal/Audience Response Systems or Electronic Voting Systems) a!
 They can provide instant results and detailed reports if required.

 With the ever evolving change in technology the move is towards getting students to use their own web enabled devices (smart phones, tablets, laptops) to respond to questions.
 LT also have a number of sets of small handheld devices that can be borrowed, however these are nearing end of life.

 Personal Response Systems have demonstrated a number of benefits for learning.
 These include:

 - the provision of immediate, anonymous feedback from students;